 As the light faded the sky became the colour of the underside of young mushrooms with smudges of fading blue clouds.
 As the sky darkened to purple, the gibbous moon became a soft butter pink.

-A rough sleep broken by an early dawn and we were creeping ever closer to the ancient town of Isfahan the capital of Persia from the late C16 to C18th.
+We slept poorly and were woken by an early dawn as we crept ever closer to the ancient town of Isfahan the capital of Persia from late C16 to C18.

 No comments: